 The Daily Grind

-We walk Moose to Chinatown to pick up breakfast, rice roll noodles filled with bbq pork and veggies, slathered with chili oil, peanut sauce, and hoisin.
+Frequently, we walk Moose to Chinatown to pick up my favorite breakfast, rice roll noodles filled with bbq pork and veggies, slathered with chili oil, peanut sauce, and hoisin.
 Sitting on a stoop we wash it down with Milk Tea.
-The next morning a walk down Ludlow finds us at my favorite spot, BBF.
-I pick up a coffee and an onigiri (a generous, warm ball of rice topped with pork belly or mushrooms).
+Other mornings, we’ll walk down Ludlow to BBF, a Japanese Taverna where I pick up a coffee and an onigiri (a generous, warm ball of rice topped with pork belly or mushrooms).
 Our daily walks, navigating the streets through the LES, Chinatown, Ukranian Village, and Little Italy, are all reminiscent of growing up in San Francisco.

 Left top corner BBQ Pork Pineapple & Siu Mai Bun Mei Lai Wah 🥟🥟 🥟 🥟 Clockwise dim sum assortment from Royal Seafood, Big Chicken Bun Royal again 🥟🥟 🥟

-I LOVE it.
-Faced daily with the spectrum of life, good and bad, keeps me somewhat grounded.
 I am keenly aware of how lucky I am to enjoy a life built by the hard work and struggles of those who came before me.
-Dad, a Paper Son, came to this country at 16.
-Gung Gung left his family in China looking for a way to support them.
-Mom, the eldest of 6 kids, started her hair salon at 17 but continued to study to become a businesswoman and real estate broker.
-All their hard work focused on the future and a better life.
+Gung Gung, my grandfather, left his wife and my dad in China and sailed to America looking for a way to support them.
+My dad, a Paper Son, came to this country at 16 and lived with folks who took him in because he came from the same village in China.
+This made them family.
+My mom, the eldest of 6 kids, started her own hair salon at 17 but continued to study to become a businesswoman and real estate broker.
+Their focus was always on the future and a better life.

 In Search Of…

 We headed to midtown today, in search of shoes.
 In particular, Hokas.
-I have developed plantar fasciitis, so to keep doing what I love best in Manhattan, WALK.
-I am searching for new shoes.
-Plus I can hardly shirk my Moose-walking duties since that is my “excuse” for spending time in the Big Apple.
-Mission accomplished, my foot feels infinitely better in my new shoes.
-This calls for a celebration…we head to the nearest Levain Bakery for one of their scrumdidilyumptious chocolate chip cookies.
+I developed plantar fasciitis, so to keep doing what I love best in Manhattan, WALKING.
+I needed new shoes.
+Not to mention, I can hardly shirk my Moose-walking duties since this is my “excuse” for spending time in the Big Apple.
+Mission accomplished, my feet feel infinitely better.
+This calls for a celebration…coincidentally, there is a Levain Bakery close by.
+We stop for one of their scrumdidilyumptious chocolate chip cookies.

-On our last visit we sampled CCC in NYC, so you wouldn’t have to (tough job, somebody’s got to do it).
-Our winners included Levain’s, best described as a ginormous chocolate-filled, scone-like warm cookie, and Jacques Torres’s, classic CCC and oh-so-delicious.
+On our last visit we sampled a variety of CCC in NYC, so you wouldn’t have to (tough job, somebody’s got to do it).
+Our winners included Levain’s, best described as a ginormous chocolate-filled, scone-like warm cookie, and Jacques Torres’s, classic CCC, oh-so-delicious.
 Not surprisingly, the chocolate in his cookies is amazing.

-The hubs tried Levain’s popular Blueberry Muffin to compare it to Hummingbird’s version, which we make at home, and honestly, our homemade one is just as good if not better.
-This got me thinking, is there a recipe out there for Levain’s CCC to try so I could avoid spending 5 dollars for a cookie, lol?
+The hubs tried Levain’s popular Blueberry Muffin to compare it to Hummingbird’s version, which we make at home.
+Honestly, our homemade one is just as good if not better.
+This got me thinking, is there a recipe out there for Levain’s CCC so I could make my own and avoid spending 5 dollars for a cookie, lol?

 Pancake Princess to the Rescue

 I turned to a favorite site, Princess Princess to search for a Levain knock-off.
 Not familiar with Pancake Princess?
 Best described as a one-woman version of America’s Test Kitchen.
 She will test a slew of different recipes, in this case, Levain CCC knock-offs, and invite tasters to help her select the best of the bunch.
 Her top two included Stella Parks’s from Serious Eats, and one from Hijabs and Aprons.
-I perused both and decided to try Hijabs and Aprons as they looked easier and did not require resting the dough for 12 hours before baking (total dealbreaker).
+I perused both and decided to try Hijabs and Aprons as the recipe looked simpler and did not require resting the dough for 12 hours before baking (total dealbreaker).
+I’m all about the path of least resistance.

 It’s a good thing I picked the simpler recipe…rummaging through our home away from home kitchen, I found a gorgeous red ceramic bowl, one big spoon and a rubber spatula, a small cookie sheet, and a tiny (almost worthless) whisk.
 I get the feeling very little baking goes on here.